-Hamilton Take 2: Rasmus Dahlin should be in the all-star game
+Hamilton Take 2: Rasmus Dahlin should be in the All-Star Game

 Injuries could put Dahlin into the game, so there’s still time, but it shouldn’t have to take an injury to have a player of Dahlin’s status in the game.

 The all-star weekend begins Feb.
-3 in Sunrise, Florida.
+3 in Sunrise, Fla.
 Buffalo will also have its bye week, so the team will be gone from Feb.
 2 through Feb.
 8.

 RELATED VIDEO: